b-jesch/skin.estuary.modv2/README.md

   * Movie version item to movie category widget added
   * function 'getKodiSetting' to helper added
   * several issues with video infos fixed
+  * slide animation fixed if custom widgets are used

 - .0